Refined Bobtcheva-Messia Invariants of 4-Dimensional 2-Handlebodies: Introduction

-is always a $4$-modular Hopf algebra object in $\calC$, and therefore the assignment of $\calE$ to the generator of $\RHB$ can always be extended to a functor $J_4 : \RHB \to \calC$, see \cite[Theorem~1.1]{BD21}.
-Notice that $\RHB$ comes equipped with a natural boundary functor $\partial$ with target the category $\RCob$ of connected \dmnsnl{3} cobordisms with connected boundary.
-This category was intensively studied by Crane and Yetter, who realized that the punctured torus admits the structure of a braided Hopf algebra \cite{CY94}, by Kerler, who found a set of generating morphisms and a long list of elegant and conceptual relations among them \cite{K01}, and by Habiro, who announced a complete algebraic presentation \cite{A11}.
-The functor $\partial : \RHB \to \RCob$ is compatible with the algebraic structure discovered in \cite{BP11}, and sends the $4$-modular Hopf algebra generator of $\RHB$ (the solid torus) to a $3$-modular Hopf algebra generator of $\RCob$ (the torus) whose algebraic structure is a quotient of the previous one by two additional relations.
+is always a BPH algebra in $\calC$, and therefore the assignment of $\calE$ to the generator of $\RHB$ can always be extended to a functor $J_4 : \RHB \to \calC$, see \cite[Theorem~1.1]{BD21}.
+Notice that $\RHB$ comes equipped with a natural boundary functor $\partial$ with target the category $\FRCob$ of connected \dmnsnl{3} cobordisms with connected boundary (and signature).
+This category (or rather its quotient obtained by forgetting the signature) was intensively studied by Crane and Yetter, who realized that the punctured torus admits the structure of a braided Hopf algebra \cite{CY94}, by Kerler, who found a set of generating morphisms and a long list of elegant and conceptual relations among them \cite{K01}, and by Habiro, who announced a complete algebraic presentation \cite{A11}.
+The functor $\partial : \RHB \to \FRCob$ is compatible with the algebraic structure discovered in \cite{BP11}, and sends the BPH algebra generator of $\RHB$ (the solid torus) to the one of $\FRCob$ (the punctured torus), whose algebraic structure is a quotient of the previous one by a single additional relation (which defines a \textit{factorizable} BPH algebra).

-When $\calC$ is factorizable (that is, when it has no non-trivial transparent objects, or equivalently when the Hopf copairing on the end is non-degenerate), we showed that $J_4$ factors as $J_3 \circ \partial$ for a functor $J_3: \RCob \to \calC$, see \cite[Theorem~1.2]{BD21}.
-This explains why, in all previous attempts at generalizing quantum invariants of \mnflds{3} (based on factorizable ribbon categories) to \mnflds{4}, the result always depended exclusively on \dmnsnl{3} boundaries (together with the signature, since $J_3$ is affected by the usual framing anomaly).
+When $\calC$ is factorizable (that is, when it has no non-trivial transparent objects, or equivalently when the Hopf copairing on the end is non-degenerate), we showed that $J_4$ factors as $J_3^\sigma \circ \partial$ for a functor $J_3^\sigma : \FRCob \to \calC$, see \cite[Theorem~1.2]{BD21}.
+This explains why, in all previous attempts at generalizing quantum invariants of \mnflds{3} (based on factorizable ribbon categories ) to \mnflds{4}, the result always depended exclusively on \dmnsnl{3} boundaries (together with the signature, since $J_3^\sigma$ is affected by the usual framing anomaly).

 In order to detect \dmnsnl{4} \hndlbds{2} that are diffeomorphic but not equivalent under 2-deformations, the functor $J_4$ needs to vanish against $S^2 \times D^2$.
 Indeed, our invariant is multiplicative under boundary connected sum, and a finite number of stabilizations by $S^2 \times D^2$ is sufficient to turn every pair of diffeomorphic \dmnsnl{4} \hndlbds{2} into a \qvlnt{2} pair.
 Setting $\calC = \mods{H}$ for a unimodular ribbon Hopf algebra $H$, we obtained that $J_4 (S^2 \times D^2)$ is an invertible scalar if and only if $H$ is cosemisimple (meaning $H^*$ is semisimple).
 By observing that the small quantum group $\bar{U} = \bar{U}_q \fsl_2$ at a root of unity $q$ of order $r \equiv 0 \pmod 4$ is neither factorizable nor (co)semisimple, we concluded that the corresponding invariant has the potential of detecting interesting \dmnsnl{4} phenomena.